-MUSI 1373 Digital Music Production (3)
+MUSI 1373 Digital Music Production (3) (Last year's course prefix/number MUS 154)

-Prerequisite: Successful completion of Music 1372 or demonstrated competence approved by the instructor.
+Prerequisite: Successful completion of Music 1372 or demonstrated competence approved by the Instructor.
 This course is a continuation of Music 1372 and will present advanced concepts in music production.
 This course may be repeated for credit.
 (2. Lec., 1 Lab.)

-(Coordinating Board Academic Approval Number, is 5009045130.)
+(Coordinating Board Academic Approval Number is 5009045130.)